emberscity/EMBERS-Client/README.md

 #### Requirements
 Run `pip install -r requirements.txt`;

-#### Gateway
+#### Gateway(s)
 The gateway is used in order to receive messages sent from devices.
-In order to create a new gateway you just need to run the follow:
+In order to create a new gateway you just need to run the following:

-`curl -X POST -d "type=GATEWAY_NAME" http://msg2.embers.citibrain.com/devices`
+`curl -X POST -d "type=GATEWAY" -d "name=GATEWAY_NAME" http://msg2.embers.citibrain.com/devices`

 This will return the gateway uuid and token, that you will need use as credentials for the constants file: